info201a-au2022/project-group-8-section-af/docs/p01-proposal.md

 **Research Questions:** What country, on average, has the highest ESG scores?
 This question is important because a country with a high ESG score likely has certain regulations and mandates imposed on corporations that other countries could learn from.
 ESG concerns are global concerns that every corporation must do their part to better.
 Certain countries and corporations based out of those countries can serve as examples for the rest of the world.

+Which subsector, on average, has the highest versus lowest ESG scores?

 How do factors such as poverty and rapid urbanization affect the sustainability of developing countries?
 Why can’t we compare them to developed countries?

 **The Dataset:**
 1. Kaggle - Sustainability Data

 2. Kaggle - ONU Sustainability of Countries
 - Our dataset is related to our problem domain as larger companies tend to operate in countries that are currently in the process of developing.
 This data set directly analyzes the aggregation and manipulation of many ONU UNSDG indexes that assess the sustainability of a country’s development.
 This set specifically is set to update annually, meaning that we would be able to see the evolution of the progress/detriment over a large quantity of time.
 This would enable us to answer our question as there are several variables at play that the answer is more gray than black and white; in turn, these scores would allow us to gauge the impact between sustainability and development.
 This includes but is not limited to; foreign direct investment (support coming in from out of the country); population with primary reliance on clean fuels; total revenues coming from government on total GDP; etc. The varying factors allow us to grasp the bigger picture at hand rather than being stuck within our own perspective.